5 Habits to Keep Your Data Clean

 A good database will help you visualize trends, connect with your constituents, collaborate with your staff and manage your organization.
 But a database is only as good as the data that’s in it.

-We hope these five habits will help you tame your wild data, and if you need more guidance or a deeper dive into streamlining your WaterGrass database to work for you, please reach out to us at support@watergrass.org.
+We hope these five habits will help you tame your wild data!
+If you need more guidance or a deeper dive into streamlining your WaterGrass database to work for you, please reach out to us at support@watergrass.org.